Openhab-Nodes/website/content/en/developer/metrics.md

 Prometheus metric scraping is integrated, which makes InfluxDB compatible to all services that export in the Prometheus format like [etcd](https://github.com/coreos/etcd/blob/master/Documentation/metrics.md) and Kubernetes.
 Services that are interesting in the area of home automation might not export in Prometheus format yet, but chances are high that a *Prometheus Exporter* has been developed like for example for the MQTT Broker Mosquitto: [Mosquitto Exporter](https://github.com/sapcc/mosquitto-exporter).

-openHAB X encourages Addon developers to use the `libAddon` library and core service developers to use `libRuntimeMetrics` for metrics data pushing.
+OHX encourages Addon developers to use the `libAddon` library and core service developers to use `libRuntimeMetrics` for metrics data pushing.
 OHX libraries communicate with InfluxDB natively.

 A web interface and web APIs are integrated into InfluxDB.
 It uses the concept of "Dashboards" for grouping and visualizing multiple metrics together.